nikgalanop/edsger/doc/README.md

       1. An `int` is converted to a `char` value by truncating it bits to the size of the `char` type.
       2. A `bool` is converted to a `char` by zero extending its bits.
       3. A `double` is converted to a `char` by rounding it to the nearest unsigned `int` and then converting it to the `char` with that ASCII Code.
-In case of a negative number, the result is undefined.
+In case of a negative `double`, the result is **undefined**.
   3. To `bool`
       1. Every non-zero `int` value is converted to `true`.
 Otherwise, it is converted to `false`.
       2. Every non-zero `double` value is converted to `true`.
 Otherwise, it is converted to `false`.
       3. Every non-zero ASCII Code `char` value is converted to `true`.
 Otherwise, it is converted to `false`.
   4. To `double`
-      1. An `int` value is casted to a `double` value of the same sign, with a zeroed out decimal part.
+      1. An `int` value is casted to a `double` value of the same sign, with a zeroed out fractional part.
-      2. A `char` value is casted to a positive `double` value with a zeroed out decimal part, that corresponds to the character's ASCII code.
+      2. A `char` value is casted to a positive `double` value with a zeroed out fractional part, that corresponds to the character's ASCII code.
-      4. A `bool` value is casted to a positive `double` value with a zeroed out decimal part.
+      3. A `bool` value is casted to a positive `double` value with a zeroed out fractional part.
 It is equal to `1.0` when the value is equal to `true` and `0.0` otherwise.
   5. To `pointer`
       1. Only a pointer can be converted to another pointer.
 When converting a pointer, the code that is produced by the compiler does **not** convert the data that the pointer points to.
 The resulting pointer simply "acts" like